jameszah/Blink2040/README.md

  Blink2040

   Software version of the BigClive SuperComputer

+  (clink the image below to see a 90 second cycle from youtube
+  -- you can speed it up to get the entire 90 seconds as the patterns change)

 [![Click to see on Youtube](http://img.youtube.com/vi/MWLixb5pZDI/hqdefault.jpg)](http://www.youtube.com/watch?v=MWLixb5pZDI "Blink2040 from Youtube")